ms-iot/content/en-US/Docs/connect_app_to_cloud.md

 The Connected Services for Azure IoT Hub Visual Studio extension allows you to connect and start interacting with Azure IoT Hub in less than a minute.

-You can install the extension from [here](https://aka.ms/azure-iot-hub-vs-cs-vs-gallery).
+You can install the extension from the [VS Gallery](https://aka.ms/azure-iot-hub-vs-cs-vs-gallery).

 ## Step 4: Create a Visual Studio UWP Solution